Pet Circle

 If you suspect your pet has overdosed on Meloxicam, contact your prescribing veterinarian immediately.
 If you are unable to get in contact with them, call your local emergency veterinary clinic for advice.

 It is important that your pet is monitored closely if on meloxicam.
-Blood tests before commencing a course and regular blood testing (at least anually) if used long term is recommended.
-These blood tests will help to monitor liver and kidney function and can also help to detect signs of gastointestinal ulceration.
+Blood tests before commencing a course and regular blood testing (at least annually) if used long term is recommended.
+These blood tests will help to monitor liver and kidney function and can also help to detect signs of gastrointestinal ulceration.

 Alternative NSAIDs to Metacam include: